| | |

 Alien Defence Organisation, was set up to protect Earth from attack

-obtain human organs for transplant.
+by aliens trying to obtain human organs for transplant.
 Conveniently based underneath

 the Harlington-Straker film studio, both run by Ed Straker, S.H.A.D.O.